skaffolder/skaffolder-vscode-extension/README.md

 ### Create page

-You can create a new model by clicking on the symbol `+` on the _PAGES_ panel of your project:
+Create a new page in the Skaffolder project by clicking on the symbol `+` on the _PAGES_ panel of your project:

 ![Create page gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/create_page.gif)